Image

 Test results: Is my result a problem?

-If your water has been tested and the total sum of the five PFAS is more than 20 ppt, the Health Department recommends you stop using your water for drinking, food preparation, cooking, brushing teeth, preparing baby formula, or any other way of ingestion.
-Use bottled water that has been shown to not contain PFAS or water from a known safe source, or install a treatment system to remove PFAS.
-Do not use water containing the five PFAS over 20 ppt to water your vegetable garden.
-The PFAS could be taken up by the vegetables.
+To lower your exposure to PFAS – if your water has been tested and is greater than the MCLs – you can stop using your water for drinking, food preparation, cooking, brushing teeth, preparing baby formula, or any other way of ingestion.
+Use bottled water with no PFAS detected, use water from a known safe source, or install a treatment system to remove PFAS.

 Treatment options: Can I remove or lower the levels of PFAS in my water?